MasqueradeOfSilence/MasqueradeOfSilence/studies/code/swift_ui_tutorial.md

 - This tutorial series is *strongly* focused on the UX side of things.
 For example, you learn how to display an alert when a user is approaching a destination, but not the actual algorithm that computes physical distance (all the data loading is done virtually, via an APNS file).
 - If you're confused about modality, as I was, check out [this](https://uxplanet.org/modality-the-one-ux-concept-you-need-to-understand-when-designing-intuitive-user-interfaces-e5e941c7acb1).
 - Everything will take you 2-3x as long as the tutorial says it will.
 The Apple developers are brilliant, but not very good with time estimation.
 - Finally, don't be too concerned about trying to understand every single piece.
 I've struggled a lot with that in the past.
 However, some things simply aren't going to be understood the first time around, and if you don't realize that, you will never finish the tutorial.
-And do not give up.
+And do push forward until completion.
 At the end, you will have a really cool cross-platform (well, cross-Apple platform) application built.

 I will probably reference this tutorial in the future.
 The Mac OS application module may especially be worth a revisit, as it is quite heavy-hitting at the end of a long tutorial series.